VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

 The supported graphics include

 - Rect
-  Rectangle graphic, supports rounded corner configuration, larger rounded corner configuration can be used as a substitute for the circle.
+  Rectangle graphics, support rounded corner configuration, rounded corner configuration can be used as a substitute for circles.
 The specific configuration can refer to [Rect](/vrender/option/Rect)
 - Arc
-  Sector graphic, used for the underlying graphic support of pie charts, can configure inner and outer radius, and can also configure rounded corners.
+  Fan-shaped graphics, used to support the underlying graphics of pie charts, can configure the inner and outer radius, and can also configure rounded corners.
 The specific configuration can refer to [Arc](/vrender/option/Arc)
 - Area
-  Area graphic, used for the underlying graphic support of area charts, the area is defined by configuring the point array, different interpolation forms are configured through curveType, and the area can be clipped through clipRange, which is convenient for performing growth animation.
+  Area graphics, used to support the underlying graphics of area charts, define the area by configuring the point array, configure different interpolation forms through curveType, and can implement area clipping through clipRange, which is convenient for executing growth animations.
 The specific configuration can refer to [Area](/vrender/option/Area)
 - Circle
-  Circular graphic, used for the underlying graphic support of the circle, can configure the radius.
+  Circular graphics, used to support the underlying graphics of circles, can configure the radius.
 The specific configuration can refer to [Circle](/vrender/option/Circle)
 - Glyph
-  Composite graphic, set sub-graphics through the `setSubGraphic` method, the attribute configured for it can be directly inherited by the sub-graphics, and the coordinate system of the sub-graphics is also inherited from the glyph
+  Combination graphics, set sub-graphics through the `setSubGraphic` method, the attribute configured for it can be directly inherited by the sub-graphics, and the coordinate system of the sub-graphics is also inherited from the glyph
 - Group
-  The container of the graphic, you can add sub-graphics through the `add`/`appendChild` method, remove sub-graphics through the `removeChild` method, clear sub-graphics through the `removeAllChild` method, and get the sub-graphics array through the `children` method.
+  The container of the graphics, you can add sub-graphics through the `add`/`appendChild` method, remove sub-graphics through the `removeChild` method, clear sub-graphics through the `removeAllChild` method, and get the sub-graphics array through the `children` method.
 Group can configure clipping.
 The specific configuration can refer to [Group](/vrender/option/Group)

 ```ts
 const group = createGroup({